-- This will be a comprehensive final it will cover all the topics we have studied this semester, with about 30% each devoted to the material on each of the midterm exams, plus about 10% on the material from Problem Set 9 (sequences and series). - See the review sheets for the three midterms for a detailed breakdown of the topics we studied earlier.
+- This will be a comprehensive final it will cover all the topics we have studied this semester, with somewhere around 25% each devoted to the material on each of the midterm exams (but of course topics from earlier in the semester might appear in parts of questions about things we did later). - See the review sheets for the four midterms for a detailed breakdown of the topics we studied earlier.
 Those review sheets are now reposted on the course homepage if you need another copy of any of them.